fullmetalbrackets/blog/src/content/blog/set-up-pihole-on-linux.md

 cert = "/etc/pihole/pihole.pem"
 ```

 6. Save the changes and close the config file.
 Reload the Pi-Hole dashboard if already open, or open it in a new browser tab.
 The warnings should be gone and should not come back.
+It if doesn't go away immediately, reboot the machine running Pi-Hole.

+Unfortunately, as far as I can tell, you will have to do this each time your TLS certificate it renewed.
+So eventually you may just want to live with the warning instead of going through this process every time.

 ## Run and sync two Pi-Holes